Saty-am02/Machine-Learning-models/README.md

 ## Overview

 This repository contains a collection of machine learning models developed for various purposes.
-Each model is housed in its respective directory along with necessary documentation and resources.
+Each model is housed  with necessary documentation and resources.

 ## Table of Contents